kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/4-external-plugins/index.md

 The controllers registered by the plugins are prefixed by the plugin name in order to avoid any conflict.
 :::

-In addition to the standard features available in an application, plugins can also integrate [authentication strategies](/core/2/some-link) and [network protocols](/core/2/some-link).
+In addition to the standard features available in an application, plugins can also integrate [authentication strategies](/core/2/some-link).

 ::: info
 More information about features available to plugins: [Write Plugins](/core/2/guides/write-plugins)
 :::

 ## Use a plugin